 REMUNERATION AND NOMINATIONS COMMITTEE

-Members: CJH van Niekerk (Chairman), B Kantor, KC Khampepe and JB Walters
+Members: CJH van Niekerk (Chairman), B Kantor, KC Khampepe, JB Walters and M Tembe

 Role: The role of the committee is to assist the Board to ensure that:

-• Succession plans for the Board, Chief Executive Officer and senior management appointments are
+• succession plans for the Board, Chief Executive Officer and senior management appointments are in place;